JamieMBright/csd-library/README.md

 This script should work first time with no inputs and produce a nice figure to see every model's outputs.
 In the "Example.m" script, sample data is provided from Adelaide Airport irradiance station operated by the Bureau of Meteorology, Australia.
 It is situated at -34.9524 degrees of latitude and 138.5196 degrees of longitude (East of prime meridian) and at an elevation of 2m above sea level.
-The time stamps are not provided.
+The time stamps are not provided to anonymise the data.
 You can use this to decide which is the most suitable method for your needs, as some have better applications than others.
 For eaxmple, the Zhang model is by far the best at isolating only entirely clear days, something not offered by other models, however, it is hyper-conservative in that it rejects the vast majority of days where clear-sky conditions are also observed.
 Contrastingly, the Ellis/Reno/Inman are the most adept in identifying any possible period where it could be considered clear-sky, though one could argue that they are better type 2 methodologies than those advertised as so.